DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Tax

-If you are on a fee-paying teacher training course, you will not have to pay tax on the international relocation payment.
+If you are on a fee-paying teacher training course, you will not have to pay tax on the international relocation payment (IRP).

-If you are a teacher, or a trainee on a salaried course, the Department for Education will pay the UK tax owed on the international relocation payment (IRP) to ensure you receive the full £10,000, as long as your overall earnings do not exceed £50,270 in the year you receive the IRP.
+If you are a teacher, or a trainee on a salaried course, the Department for Education will pay the UK tax owed on the IRP to ensure you receive the full £10,000, as long as your overall earnings do not exceed £50,270 in the year you receive the IRP.
 You may have to pay higher rate [UK Income Tax](https://www.gov.uk/browse/tax/income-tax) and [UK National Insurance](https://www.gov.uk/national-insurance) on any earnings which take you over £50,270.

 ### Part-time teachers and trainees